 Immersion, engagement and lasting impact is very important to me, therefore I employ my own creative team that is supporting my work with custom-made animations, graphics and video.
-And while I enjoy doing large events with big stages, I am equally happy to speak at smaller and more intimate events, with or without visuals.
-And if you are interested in booking 2 speakers as a package, debating with each other, please have a look at my new duo-engagements.
+Yet while I enjoy doing large events with big stages, I am equally happy to speak at smaller and more intimate events, with or without visuals.
+And if you are interested in booking 2 speakers as a package, debating with each other, please have a look at my new team / duo-engagements.
 Contact us anytime to discuss your specific needs!

 Sometimes it seems that technology is the only thing that will matter in the future.
 I beg to differ.
 Sure, data is the new oil and artificial intelligence maybe the new electricity, but this makes being human more important - not less.Details Watch Video